liisaket/csb-project/README.md

 - Install the project dependencies:
 > poetry install --no-root

-- Open your PostgreSQL connection and define database tables in terminal:
+- Open your PostgreSQL connection and if needed, create a new database:
+> createdb your_database

+- Define database tables in terminal:
 > psql your_database < schema.sql

 - Run the application: